infu/neutron/README.md

 - Neutron dispensers in multiple subnets, so we can cover the whole IC
 - Allow apps to have private memory no other app can overtake without a signature
 - Allow canisters (DAOs) to sign Neutron app packages.
 Neutron should be able to verify authenticity
+- Disable browsers that don't support the security features used.
   ...